kenshr/Music-Genre-Classification-with-Audio-Features/README.md

 [<img src='imgs/music_genre_visualization.png'>](https://www.chess.com/news/view/published-data-api)

 And yet, music is still constantly evolving.
 Some new genres that are expected to see major growth in 2021 are Synthwave, Ambient music, J-pop, and Nu Disco<sup>[3](https://www.ujam.com/blog/upcoming-music-trends-in-2021/)</sup>.
 With this constant growth and expansion, it's important for businesses that work with music to be able to reliably track these updates.
+Spotify, as an example, may find it useful to

 This project aims to generate highly accurate and reproducible machine learning models that can assess a song's genre based on its audio features and lyrics.